-Use Case Description Node Deployment Default It is a distributed, partitioned, multi-replica, Core node: It is a backend module for data

-System based on Zookeeper coordination.
-Broker It is suitable for asynchronous processing, core no message communication, and streaming in HA m data receiving and distribution.
-Common and syr services cluster.
-0 in nor odes is $\geq$ 1 in non-HA mode or $\geq$ 2 mode. on node: It provides data sharing ncing and HA fault tolerance es for the core nodes in an HA .
-The number of common nodes is n-HA mode or $\geq$ 3 in HA mode. -- ---
+Use Case Description Node Deployment Default It is a distributed, partitioned, multi-replica, Core node: It is a backend module for data and multi-subscriber message processing system based on ZooKeeper coordination.
+It is suitable for asynchronous processing, message communication, and streaming data receiving and distribution. storage.
+Processes such as BE and Broker are deployed here.
+The number of core nodes is \geq 1 in non-HA mode or \geq 2 in HA mode.
+Common node: It provides data sharing and syncing and HA fault tolerance services for the core nodes in an HA cluster.
+The number of common nodes is 0 in non-HA mode or \geq 3 in HA mode. --- ---